 New City, NY 10956-4021

 2649 South Road, Suite 101, Poughkeepsie, NY 12601

 2900 Westchester Ave., Suite 306

 Purchase, NY 10577-2551

 Follow us on social media

 Stuart Alperin, Chair of Board Development Committee, Greenwich, CT

-Geri Brooks, Second Vice Chair of the Program Committee
+Geri Brooks, First Vice Chair and Chair, Program Committee

 Cindy Shmerler, Chair, Marketing & Communications Committee, Pleasantville

 Denise Kuhbier, Mahopac